 Indexed in: Google Scholar, CrossRef

-Smart Contracts welcomes submissions of the following article types: Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Smart Contracts welcomes submissions of the following article types: Book Review, Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Smart Contracts, where they are peer-reviewed by the Associate and Review Editors of the specialty section.